 Collaborative project apps like Trello and Asana are targeted to large companies managing complex workflows, but they can be just as effective for small teams or individuals with variable daily tasks or long-term projects.
 You can create your own to-do lists and break down major projects into component parts, setting due dates along the way.

-Organize your browser with an extension like OneTab that allows you to group tabs by subject matter or that simply rounds up your tabs into list form on a single webpage, both freeing up disk space for better performance and freeing up mental space for, well, better performance.
+Group browser tabs by subject matter or round them up into a list using Chrome's Group Tabs feature or an extension like OneTab, both freeing up disk space for better performance and freeing up mental space for, well, better performance.

 Pocket saves articles and webpages from your phone and desktop to a universal TBR list.
 These can even be accessed offline, which is great for your commute (remember those?).